marko-zeroproxy/zeroproxy/docs/BridgeMining.md

 properties of an L1, namely that a successful exploit would require the compromise of multiple, independent, and heterogeneous nodes, and in which the security of the bridging system grows proportionally with the number of nodes that are added.

-### A blockchain for bridging... and maybe for other things, too 😉

-What we are proposing is a bridging blockchain, which is to say a new L1 chain that provides strong redundancy for secure bridging and acts as the hub in a hub-and-spoke bridging network.
-This chain can be used for much more than bridging — in fact, we propose to use this chain as a hub for a wide range of cross-chain applications, notably financial derivatives — but such a chain could create tremendous value as the universal L2 and bridge between all public blockchains.
+Our proposed solution also impooses a topological structure on the bridging system that minimizes complexity and risk.

-#### Bridging Architecture: Hub-and-spoke vs n^2
+### Bridging Topology: Hub-and-spoke vs n^2

-Right now, bridges are generally an ad-hoc affair.
-If a bridge is necessary between chain **A** and chain **B**, that specific bridge is created.
-Bridging every chain to every other chain quickly leads to an **n**^2 explosion in the number of bridges, a massive risk in and of itself.
-A much better network topology is hub-and-spoke, where if there are **n** asset chains there are precisely **n** bridges.
+Right now, bridges (such as those provided by Layer Zero) are generally an ad-hoc affair.
+If a bridge is necessary between chain **A** and chain **B**, that specific **A-B** bridge is created.
+But what if we then need a bridge between chains **B** and **C**?
+Fine, we create that **B-C** bridge, too.
+But now what happens if we then create a **C-A** bridge?
+Potentially, meessages can now run around in a circle, from **A** to **B** to **C** and back to **A** again, multiplying assets as they go.
+This is the danger of creating cylclic structures in bridging.

+Arbitrary bridging, even when cycles are not introduced, quickly leads to an **n**^2 explosion in the number of bridges, a nightmare for security and management.
+A much better topology would be a hub-and-spoke model, where assets on spoke blockchains must bridge onto and off of a hub blockchain.
+Not only is this topology order **n** in the number of bridges, the hub can enforce acyclic bridging relationships.
+Furthermore, that hub blockchain could be used for many other cross-chain and multi-chain applications.

 **Insert hub-and-spoke vs n^2 diagram here**

+### A blockchain for bridging... and for other things, too 😉
+We believe that the proper structure for bridging is a hub-and-spoke topology, limiting the number of bridges and enforcing an acyclic topologoy.
+This implies that one blockchain act as the hub, and we propose creating a blockchain specifically for this role, though the hub chain will be ideally situated to provide a range of useful cross-chain and multichain applications beyond bridging.

+This bridginig blockchain will be structured so that each bridging node will include oracles/relayers for all bridged chains, and can be called upon to act as an independent verifier for bridging.
+Bridging nodes will be chosen in an unpredictable fashion to verify and finalize bridging operations, with three or more independent verifications required before finalization.
+Since an attacker will not be able to predict which nodes will be involved in verfying or finalizing transactions, the security of this bridging system will scale with the size of the network.

 #### Bridge Chain Node Architecture

 We envision a new L1 (almost certainly based on the time-tested EVM/Geth stack, though a Jupiter/Cosmos implementation or some other bespoke implementation is conceivable as well) in which each node in the chain is actually a tightly integrated cluster of nodes: One "full" bridge-mining node and one or more lightweight or full nodes for each supported asset bridging chain.
-An example cluster is shown below:
+An example cluster is shown
+below:

 **insert diagram of ZeroChain (bridge mining) node with Bitcoin, Ethereum, Solana, and Binance Smart Chain nodes**

 This node cluster is deployed as a single container or tightly orchestrated set of containers with the **Bridge Control Script** (likely a Node.js or Python script) receiving events from each node and interacting with appropriate smart contracts on all nodes.

 The Bridge Control Script will receive an event each time a new block is issued on the bridge mining L1.
 At that point, the script will determine whether it is participating in validation, as described below.

 #### Distributed, unpredictable bridge transaction validation

+**NOTE: Edits in progress**

 Just as miners compete to add the next block to a conventional proof-of-work blockchain, in bridge mining each mining node would cooperate to validate bridging transactions.
-The algorithm is as follows:
+The algorithm is as
+follows:

 For each new block on the blockchain:

 * Each bridge mining node will "roll the dice" (see psuedocode below) to determine if it is self-nominating to participate in bridge validation.
 The result of the roll can be one of three states: no action, transaction verification, or transaction finalization.
 * In the `no action` state, the node does not participate in validation for this block.
 For blockchiains with more than a small number of bridge mining nodes, this is the most likely outcome.
 * In the `transaction verification` state, the node reviews all unexpired, unfinalized bridging requests older than the `confirmation threshold`, say five blocks. (requests younger than the threshold are considered to be provisional, and may be subject to a block reorganization).
 A `bridging request` is a smart-contract transaction requesting to bridge an asset on to, or off of, the bridging chain.
 Each bridging request can be identified by a unique transaction hash.

   For each new or unfinalized bridging request older than the `confirmation threshold`\:
   * If the request is older than the `expiration threshold`, say ten blocks, the request is expired and will be ignored.
 Assets that have been temporarily locked in escrow will be unlocked and available for withdrawal.
   * If the request is not expired and appears to be properly constructed and authorized based on on-chain state, the node marks the request as provisionally confirmed and posts a `confirmation message` on the corresponding chain.
 Several such provisional confirmations and `confirmation message` may have already been posted, or will be posted by other nodes this block or in future blocks.
   * If a request is not expired but does not appear to be properly constructed/authorized, no action is taken, though a log event may be generated
 * In the `transaction finalization` state, the node reviews all unexpired, confirmed bridging transactions.
 For each confirmation that appears valid, it increments a counter associated with the underlying bridging request.
 If the counter exceeds a `verification threshold`, the node invokes the underlying smart-contract method for the bridging operation, citing the hashes of the valid confirmations.
 * increment a confirmation counter for the confirmed transaction's bridging request
   *